CSSS/wall_e/documentation/Being_a_Bot_manager.md

 ## Becoming a Bot_manager

 1. Get added to the CODEOWNERS file
-1. Perms you need to get from existing Bot_managers
+1. Permissions you need to get from existing Bot_managers
    1. Account on [Wall-E's Jenkins Server](178.128.184.141)
    1. Password to `csss-bot-manager@sfu.ca` which gives you admin portal access to Wall-E on discord.